JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 The template is accessible in two ways:

 1. In github, in case you want to clone or fork my working version.
-It is available at https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate, so that you can clone from  https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git.
+It is available at [my gitHub account project page](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate), so that you can clone it from [the clone URL](https://github.com/JaviMaciasG/PhD-TFM-TFG-LatexTemplate.git).
 Beware that it has a lot of extra files that should not be useful for the general user
-2. In my dropbox, in zip and tgz formats, accesible at https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0 .
+2. In my dropbox, in zip and tgz formats, accesible at [this Dropbox download folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0).
 At this location you will also be able to access the sample book files for all the different flavours (degrees...) and in Spanish and English versions.
 Please note that the introduction chapter will provide you with general instructions and details on the use of the template.
 Please do read it.
 The rests of the chapters provide you with sample code to do a varity of (IMHO) nice things you might need.

 ### Configure your data